-The Designated teacher will keep an up to date record of LAC in school and will ensure the relevant information is made known to appropriate staff.
+The Designated teacher will keep an up-to-date record of children who are looked after, in school and will ensure the relevant information is made known to appropriate staff.

-A Personal Education Plan will be initiated within 20 days of the LAC starting at the school or being taken into care and will be reviewed regularly and as necessary and appropriate to the LAC.
+A Personal Education Plan will be initiated within 20 days of the child starting at the school or being taken into care and will be reviewed regularly and as necessary and appropriate to the child.
 The PEP will provide a regular opportunity to review progress, note ant concerns and ensure that all relevant parties are informed accordingly.
 PEP meetings will be held once per term.